aarontran/snr-filaments/rsch-notes.md

 I'm starting with the two-exponential model, with a shared `x_0` and letting `A_u` be constrained by the other parameters.
 But this is having trouble converging consistently; it's very sensitive to twiddling...

+Zeroth approach: one step fit for everything all at once.
+Using the original region 3 data (without additional data in the back / twiddling some regions).
+This is the material I brought in to show Rob in the morning.

+First approach: two step fit.
+Freeze the location of the split `x_s`, allow parameters x0, wu, Ad, wd, Cu, Cd to vary (6 free params).
+Then, unfreeze `x_s` and try another fit.

+Intervention:
+1. introduce allback regions
+2. smooth data and apply cut to fit domain

+Second approach: as above, but also freeze the constants Cu, Cd on the first fit attempt.
+Didn't make things too much better, but less blowup.

+Third approach: let Au be a fitting parameter instead of Ad.
+Freeze xs, Cu, Cd on the first runthrough.
+Allow all to vary the second time.

+This didn't seem to do a lot (Au either goes to zero, kills the fit, or blows up and kills the fit, or nails it).

+Fourth approach: freeze x0, xs, Cu, Cd on the first run.
+Then allow all to vary (kind of like Cd -- x0 tends to run very negative and blow up fits)

+THIS MAKES A BIG IMPACT!!!!!